openaire/openaire-catalogue-docs/docs/graph-production-workflow/merge-by-id.md

 This phase is therefore responsible to compensate for such inconsistencies and performs a global grouping of every record available in the graph:

-- entities are grouped by [`id`](../data-model/entities/result#id)
+- entities are grouped by [`id`](../data-model/entities/research-product#id)
 - relations are grouped by [`source`, `target`, `reltype`](../data-model/relationships/relationship-object)

 This ensures that the same record, possibly assigned to different types by different mappings, appears only once in the graph and under a single typing.
-In case of clashing identifiers, the properties are merged (including the provencance information), considering the following precedence order for the result typing:
+In case of clashing identifiers, the properties are merged (including the provencance information), considering the following precedence order for the research product typing:

 ```
 publication > dataset > software > other